 Labour market access and entrepreneurship

-Amsterdam is missing out on viable talent: international students leave the country after graduating and partners of internationals may struggle to find suitable employment, reducing the chance of couples settling down in Amsterdam in the long term or even choosing Amsterdam as a place to live in the first place.
-In the case of graduates, the most important reason for this is because information about job vacancies (starters’ jobs and internships) and the orientation year scheme – a special work and residence permit that allows non-EU students and scientific researchers to search for employment for a year – is still scarce.
+Amsterdam is missing out on viable talent: many international students leave the country after graduating and partners of internationals may struggle to find suitable employment, reducing the chance of couples settling down in Amsterdam in the long term – or even choosing Amsterdam as a place to live in the first place.
+In the case of graduates, the most important reason for this is that information about job vacancies (starters’ jobs and internships) and the orientation year scheme – a special work and residence permit that allows non-EU students and scientific researchers to search for employment for a year – is still scarce.
 In the case of partners of internationals or potential new arrivals, information about job vacancies and other necessary resources are not always accessible, as they are often only available in Dutch.
 International entrepreneurs, too, often meet with obstacles, for example when attempting to establish a startup or a freelance business, because of the complicated system of regulations and permits.